Update: March 2 2021

 Local authorities must provide education for children who aren’t able to attend school for more than 15 school days because they’re unwell.
 This can be provided in several ways, including a home tutor or online learning.
 You can find more details in the Department for Education guidance on Supporting Pupils at School with Medical Conditions.

-There will be a small number of children who won’t be able to attend school because they are following public health advice – for example, they’re self-isolating because they or someone in their family has had symptoms or because they live in an area where there’s been a rise in the number of cases of coronavirus and they’ve been told to shield whilst the rates remain high.
+There will be a small number of children who won’t be able to attend school because they are following public health advice – for example, they’re self-isolating because they have Covid-19 symptoms.
 Parents won’t be penalised if their children don’t attend school while following clinical or public health advice.

 The CCLG recommends that siblings of children in the extremely vulnerable group can attend school when it re-opens, and that they should wash their hands as soon as they come home.
 Additionally, the government recommends that children who have family members who are shielding can now return to school.